 - corrective services officers

 - foster and kinship care

 - governing bodies of non-state schools

 - local councils

 - trainee and tertiary students

-Au pairs, nannies and babysitters require a blue card when providing childcare services to children, either as a paid employee or when carrying on a business or working in a self-employed capacity.
+Au pairs, nannies and babysitters need a blue card when supplying childcare services to children, either as a paid employee or when carrying on a business or working in a self-employed capacity.

 Find out if you need a blue card by reading the Au pairs, nannies and babysitters fact sheet.